ranvis/php-ext-cbor/README.md

 If the option is enabled, an instance of `DateTimeInterface` is encoded as a `text string` with a {date/time} tag.

+Since the tag only stores datetime with timezone offset, regional information will be lost.

 ### tag(2) tag(3): bignum

 Option: